top of page

 04 service

 As part of an interdisciplinary team of faculty and graduate students, I work with The Life You Can Save to educate people about effective charitable giving.
-As a chapter leader of Minorities and Philosophy (MAP), I organize diversity & inclusion initiatives, and I founded and run an undergraduate mentorship program for underrepresented philosophy students.
+As a chapter leader of Minorities and Philosophy (MAP), I have organized diversity & inclusion initiatives, and I founded and run an undergraduate mentorship program for underrepresented philosophy students.
 For five years, I was an English tutor and academic mentor with Paper Airplanes, an e-learning nonprofit that mitigates the education gap for students affected by war.
 Before graduate school, I completed a year of national service with AmeriCorps VISTA working in poverty alleviation at a refugee resettlement field office.
 Prior to that, I worked at the Simon Wiesenthal Center's Museum of Tolerance in LA and I interned at Yad Vashem World Holocaust Center in Jerusalem through a program to develop global leaders.
-I also have volunteer experience in homelessness, environmental fieldwork, and juvenile justice.
+I have additional volunteer experience in homelessness, environmental fieldwork, and juvenile justice.

 04 personal details